Latin Name: Pelargonium graveolens

 A perennial hairy shrub growing up to 1 metre high.
 It has pointed leaves with serrated edges and small pink flowers.
 The whole plant is aromatic and is native to South Africa but is widely cultivated in Russia, Egypt, Japan, Central America and Europe.
 There are over 700 varieties of cultivated Geranium.

-Hydrolats, aromatic waters produced by steam distillation of botanical materials during the production of essential oils.
-Hydrolats are gentle and effective, containing only the most water-soluble chemicals from the plant material, also microscopic drops of the essential oils.
+Hydrolats are gentle and effective.
+They are known as hydrosols or floral waters and these are aromatic waters produced by steam distillation of botanical materials used during the production of essential oils.
+Containing not only the most water-soluble chemicals from the plant materials but also microscopic drops of the essential oils.

 Spray Tops Available in 100ml only, 500ml - 1000ml screw tops

 Beneficial for skincare; balancing for all skin types; add to lotions and potions or neat for general health; mildly anti-inflammatory; promotes healing; helps cuts and bruises; combats calluses.